-Because of the mutual nature of the scheme, Canterbury Christ Church University is unable to identify its share of the underlying assets and liabilities of the scheme on a consistent and reasonable basis and therefore, as required by FRS 17 Retirement Benefits, accounts for the scheme as if it were a defined contribution scheme.
+Because of the mutual nature of the scheme, Canterbury Christ Church University is unable to identify its share of the underlying assets and liabilities of the scheme on a consistent and reasonable basis and therefore, accounts for the scheme as if it were a defined contribution scheme.
 As a result, the amount charged to the income and expenditure account represents the contributions payable to the scheme in respect of the accounting year.
 The liability for future payments is included in the balance sheet.